yona78/poc/README.md

 Settings are validated with Pydantic so missing values cause an early failure.

-The concrete message broker and storage backend are selected globally via the `MESSAGE_BROKER` and `STORAGE_BACKEND` environment variables.
+The concrete message broker and database backend are selected globally via the `MESSAGE_BROKER` and `DATABASE_BACKEND` environment variables.
 Switching from RabbitMQ to another broker or from Elasticsearch to a different database only requires changing these variables without modifying service code.